opengeospatial/ontology-crs/discussion-paper.md

 # Intro

 Coordinate reference systems are an integral part of any representation of geospatial data.
 Coordinate reference systems help to relate coordinates of given geometry representations with actual positions on Earth or any other referencable planetoid.
-Over the centuries, countries and mapping agencies have created hundreds of different coordinate reference system types which vary be their area of validity, their types (2D, 3D), their projections and various other parameters which are in common use on many map projections.
+Over the centuries, countries and mapping agencies have created hundreds of different coordinate reference system types which vary by their area of validity, their types (2D, 3D), their projections and various other parameters which are in common use on many map projections.

 ## Definition